-First the very good: A few years back, a new rail link revolutionized the process of connecting by public transportation to New York's notoriously underserved airport: the brand-new AirTrain Newark, which connects Newark Airport with Manhattan via a monorail/rail link.
+First the very good: A few years back, a new rail link revolutionized the process getting to Newark Liberty Airport with the introduction of AirTrain Newark, which connects Newark Liberty with Manhattan via a monorail/rail link.

 Even though you have to make a connection, the system is fast, pleasant, affordable, and easy to use.
-Each arrivals terminal at Newark Airport has a station for the AirTrain, so just follow the signs once you collect your bags.
-All AirTrains head to Newark International Airport Station, where you transfer to a NJ Transit train.
-NJ Transit will deliver you to New York Penn Station at 33rd Street and Seventh Avenue, where you can pick up a cab to your hotel.
+Each arrivals terminal at Newark Liberty has a station for the AirTrain, so just follow the signs once you collect your bags.
+All AirTrains from the airport go to Newark Liberty International Airport Station, where you transfer to a NJ Transit train.
+NJ Transit will deliver you to New York Penn Station at 33rd Street and Seventh Avenue, where you can pick up a cab or New York City public transit to your hotel.